Adopting a Pet? Here Are Five Rules You Must Follow

 treated humanely and the prospective owners have the means to properly care for

 adopted pets.
-Our five rules are listed in detail below.
+Our four rules are listed in detail below.

 Rule 1.
 Every adopted animal must be spayed or neutered